 Compute estimate of autoregressive (AR) model parameters using covariance method

-The input is a sample-based vector (row, column, or 1-D) or frame-based vector (column only) representing a frame of consecutive time samples from a single-channel signal, which is assumed to be the output of an AR system driven by white noise.
+The input must be a column vector or an unoriented vector, which is assumed to be the output of an AR system driven by white noise.
+This input represents a frame of consecutive time samples from a single-channel signal.
 The block computes the normalized estimate of the AR system parameters, A(z), independently for each successive input frame.

 The order, p, of the all-pole model is specified by the Estimation order parameter.
 To guarantee a valid output, you must set the Estimation order parameter to be less than or equal to half the input vector length.

 A, is a column vector of

 length p+1 with the same frame status as the input,

 and contains the normalized estimate of the AR model coefficients